-In accordance with the Code of Practice the actual cost to the Council of overheads/support services are presented as Central Services in the Comprehensive Income and Expenditure Statement, with the exception of a charge to the Housing Revenue Account.
+The costs of overheads and support services are charged to service segments in accordance with the Council's arrangements for accountability and financial performance.
+In accordance with the Code of Practice they are excluded from the Comprehensive Income and Expenditure Statement and associated notes, with the exception of a charge to the Housing Revenue Account.